I’ve Been a Club Pilates Member for Years & Here’s What It’s Really Like

 How do Club Pilates classes work?

-After you’ve booked a class, make sure to arrive properly dressed, with water, at least 5 minutes before your class time.
-You’ll enter into the lobby, remove your shoes, put on your pilates socks (these are required), drop your things in a cubby and check in.
+You’ll also want to wear a top that is comfortable and not too loose, as well as pilates socks.
+When you enter into the lobby, remove your shoes, put on your pilates socks (these are required), drop your things in a cubby and check in.
 You’ll wait until the class before you has left completely and then you’ll get your towel, spray and head to a reformer machine.
 Try not to change at the location if possible.
 There are bathrooms, but there isn’t a lot of time.

 After you’ve picked a machine, you can put on your own straps if you like (I do, they’re more comfortable) and then pick out some weights.
 I use 5 or 3lb weights depending on the teacher.
 You only use these for some exercises in the class.